 Check that the timer can switch off the beam.

 6.14 Backup couch lowering system in case of power failure

-Check the function of any special equipment used to retrieve the patient in case of power failure m functional (monthly in combination with the emergency off switches)

-(emergency couch lowering system and emergency movement of the gantry).
+Check the function of any special equipment used to retrieve the patient in case of power failure (emergency couch lowering system and emergency movement of the gantry).